Outage Probability and Cell Coverage

 Pout(d,Pmin)=1Q(PminPr(d)σψdB) \begin{aligned} P_{out}\left(d,P_{min}\right) = 1 - Q\left(\frac{P_{min}-P_r(d)}{\sigma_{\psi_{dB}}}\right) \end{aligned}

-where σψdB\sigma_{\psi_{dB}} is the standard deviation of the shadowing in dB (ranging from 4 to 13dB) and Q(.) is the Gaussian tail function.
+where σψdB\sigma_{\psi_{dB}} is the standard deviation of the shadowing in dB (ranging from 4 to 13 dB) and Q()Q(\cdot) is the Gaussian tail function.

-The above equation allows to predict how often users in different locations may experience poor connectivity.
+The above equation allows us to predict how often users in different locations may experience poor connectivity.
 A high outage probability means that many users will experience dropped calls or low data rates.

 Cell Coverage Area

 Closely related to outage probability is the concept of coverage area.
 Imagine a cellular base station emitting radio signals into the surrounding environment.
 The coverage area is the region within which the signal is strong enough to meet or exceed the required minimum power requirement PminP_{min}.
 Several factors including transmission power, antenna characteristics, environmental conditions, and the effects of pathloss and shadowing influence the extent of this coverage area.
-We can define it in the area PAP_A in which the recieved power Pr(d)P_r(d) is higher than PminP_{min} and is given as

-C=E[1πR2cell area1[Pr(d)>Pminin dA]dA] \begin{aligned} C = E\left[\frac{1}{\pi R^2} \int_{\text{cell area}} 1[P_r(d) > P_{min} \text{in dA}] dA\right] \end{aligned}
+C=E[1πR2cell area1[Pr(d)>Pmin in dA]dA] \begin{aligned} C = E\left[\frac{1}{\pi R^2} \int_{\text{cell area}} 1[P_r(d) > P_{min} \text{ in dA}] \, dA\right] \end{aligned}

 The cell coverage can be expressed as